 PROJECT TYPE: Plan and Spec

-INDUSTRY TYPE: Industrial
+INDUSTRY TYPE: Hotel and Recreational

 Burkholder's HVAC installed fourteen water source heat pumps, six geothermal wells, and two steam humidifiers at the Hugh Moore Park Canal Museum in Easton, Pennsylvania.